suramya-shah/introduction-to-microfrontends/README.md

 4. Components: Micro frontend architecture promotes the use of modular components within each micro frontend.
 Components can be reusable and self-contained, allowing teams to develop and update them independently.
 Component-based development simplifies maintenance, promotes consistency, and encourages code reusability.

+Following diagram shows use of each component in a micro frontend setup:

 Micro Frontend Frameworks and Integration Types